L'Aquila: Modern era

 This period of freedom and prosperity ended in the 16th century, when Spanish viceroy Philibert van Oranje partially destroyed L'Aquila and established Spanish feudalism in its countryside.
 The city, separated from its roots, never developed again.
 Ancient privileges were revoked.
 L'Aquila was again destroyed by an earthquake in 1703.
 Successive earthquakes have repeatedly damaged the city's large cathedral, and destroyed the original dome of the Basilica of San Bernardino, designed along the lines of the dome of Santa Maria del Fiore in Florence.
 The city was also sacked two times by French troops in 1799.

 L'Aquila, like so much of Italy, is a city of political contrasts.
 In the 1970s a novel by Alberto Moravia was seized because it was considered obscene, a local Catholic Archbishop protested the nudity of a centuries-old statue of a young man, and a group of local reactionaries even asked for the seizure of the £50 coin because it showed a naked man.
-In October 2003, however, a liberal judge in l'Aquila ordered the small town of Ofena to remove a crucifix from its elementary school so as to not to offend the religious sensibilities of two young Muslim students.
+In October 2003, however, a liberal judge in l'Aquila ordered the small town of Ofena to remove a crucifix from its elementary school so as not to offend the religious sensibilities of two young Muslim students.
 After a national outcry, the judge's decision was overturned.
 In May 2007 Massimo Cialente, a physician and medical researcher, was elected mayor of L'Aquila with a centre-left coalition.

 Earthquakes

 Earthquakes mark the history of L'Aquila, as the city is partly built on an ancient lake-bed which amplifies seismic activity.

-On December 3, 1315, the city was struck by an earthquake which seriously damaged the San Francesco Church.
-Another earthquake struck on September 9, 1349, killing about 800 people.
-Other earthquakes struck in 1452, then on November 26, 1461, and again in 1501 and 1646.
-On February 3, 1703, a major earthquake struck the town.
+On 3 December 1315 the city was struck by an earthquake which seriously damaged the San Francesco Church.
+Another earthquake struck on 9 September 1349, killing about 800 people.
+Other earthquakes struck in 1452, then on 26 November 1461, and again in 1501 and 1646.
+On 3 February 1703 a major earthquake struck the town.
 More than 3,000 people died and almost all the churches collapsed; Rocca Calascio, the highest fortress in Europe was also ruined by this event, yet the town survived.
 L'Aquila was then repopulated by decision of Pope Clement XI.
 The town was rocked by earthquake again in 1706.
-On June 26, 1958, an earthquake of 5.0 magnitude struck the town.
+On 26 June 1958 an earthquake of 5.0 magnitude struck the town.

-On April 6, 2009, at 01:32 GMT (03:32 CEST) an earthquake of 6.3 magnitude struck central Italy with its epicentre near L'Aquila, at 42.4228°N 13.3945°E. Initial reports said the earthquake caused damage to between 3,000 and 10,000 buildings in L'Aquila.
+On 6 April 2009, at 01:32 GMT (03:32 CEST) an earthquake of 6.3 magnitude struck central Italy with its epicentre near L'Aquila, at 42.4228°N 13.3945°E. Initial reports said the earthquake caused damage to between 3,000 and 10,000 buildings in L'Aquila.
 Several buildings also collapsed.
 308 people were killed by the earthquake, and approximately 1,500 people were injured.
 Twenty of the victims were children.
 Around 65,000 people were made homeless.
 There were many students trapped in a partially collapsed dormitory.
-The April 6 earthquake was felt throughout Abruzzo; as far away as Rome, other parts of Lazio, Marche, Molise, Umbria, and Campania.
+The 6 April earthquake was felt throughout Abruzzo; as far away as Rome, other parts of Lazio, Marche, Molise, Umbria, and Campania.